Linearization and Identification of Multiple-Attractor Dynamical Systems through Laplacian Eigenmaps: Introduction

-Learning DS with multiple attractors can be achieved through an explicit partitioning of the space to separate each dynamics and their respective attractors as shown by \cite{shukla_augmentedsvm_2012}.
-This work requires to know how many sub-dynamics exist in the system and the attractors' locations.
+Learning DS with multiple-attractor can be achieved by explicitly partitioning the space to separate each dynamics and their respective attractors, as shown by \cite{shukla_augmentedsvm_2012}.
+This work requires knowing how many sub-dynamics exist in the system and the attractors' locations.
 Such knowledge may not always be easy to obtain.

-Hence, if, for learning single-attractor Dynamical System (DS) the main requirement is to know the location of the attractor, when learning multiple-attractors DS, correct labelling and classification of data points to distinguish the attractors and their associated dynamics is necessary.
-In realistic scenarios, proper segmentation and labelling might not be available either because data are generated by naive users or because the dataset is constructed by sampling demonstrations of physical complicated tasks (e.g., cleaning up a messy office).
+Hence, if, for learning single-attractor DS, the main requirement is to know the location of the attractor, when learning multiple-attractor DS, correct labelling and classification of data points to distinguish the attractors and their associated dynamics is necessary.
+In realistic scenarios, proper segmentation and labeling might not be available either because data are generated by naive users or because the dataset is constructed by sampling demonstrations of complicated physical tasks (e.g., cleaning up a messy office).
 One cannot expect lay users to properly identify the number of sub-dynamics with the relative attractors location.
 Asking users to divide the task into sub-segment will be very cumbersome and prevent proper skill display and transfer; finally, even for expert users, it might often be difficult to classify the dynamics, especially when these require data that are not easy to interpret, such as force and haptic information.